enisz/ts-igdb/README.md

 })
 .then(
     games => {
-        // games will contain all results as an array console.log(games);
+        // 'games' will contain all results as an array console.log(games);
     }
-).catch(
+)
+.catch(
     error => {
         // in case of an error, the error object will be returned console.log(error.message);